Chocolate Rolo Ice Cream. Silky, chocolate ice cream packed full of chocolate/caramel Rolos.

 - Once cooled to warm on the work top place the bowl in the fridge to chill.

-- Once chilled the base is ready to be churned.
+- As soon as the base is chilled it is ready to be churned.

 - Set up your ice cream maker as per the manufacturers instructions.